-Anybody who visits a hospital patient who has an isolation sign outside their door should stop at the nurses’ station before entering the patient’s room.
-The number of visitors and staff who enter the patient’s room should be limited.
+Anybody who visits a hospital patient who has an isolation sign outside their door should stop at the nurses' station before entering the patient's room.
+The number of visitors and staff who enter the patient's room may be limited.

 Different types of isolation precautions protect against different types of germs.

 You should follow standard precautions with all patients.

 When you are close to, or are handling, blood, bodily fluid, bodily tissues, mucous membranes, or areas of open skin, you must use personal protective equipment (PPE).
 Depending on the anticipated exposure, types of PPE required include: